Erik Nyström

-Erik Nyström (born October 30, 1993) is a Swedish professional ice hockey player.
-He is currently playing with the KHL Medveščak Zagreb of the Kontinental Hockey League (KHL).
-Nystrom was selected by the Montreal Canadiens in the 6th round (154th overall) of the 2012 NHL Entry Draft.
+Erik Nyström (born October 30, 1993) is a Swedish professional ice hockey player who is an unrestricted free agent.
+He was selected in the sixth round, 154th overall, by the Montreal Canadiens in the 2012 NHL Entry Draft.

 Nystrom made his Elitserien debut during the 2011–12 season playing 19 games with Modo.

 In August 2013 it was announced by the Hamilton Bulldogs that they had signed Nyström to a 25-game professional tryout contract (PTO).
 After 18 games with the Bulldogs he was released from his PTO and signed with the Croatian KHL club KHL Medveščak Zagreb on November 25, 2013.